 The plan of merger contains customary representations and warranties of Sterling and PNC relating to their respective businesses.
-With the exception of certain representations that must be true and correct in all material respects, no representation or warranty will be deemed untrue or incorrect as a consequence of the existence of any fact, circumstance or event unless that fact, circumstance or event, individually or when taken together with all other facts, circumstances or events inconsistent with any representation, has had or is reasonably likely to materially impair the ability of the company making the representation and its subsidiaries, taken as a whole.
-In determining whether any such materially adverse effect has occurred or is reasonably likely to occur, the parties will disregard effects resulting from (1) events, conditions or trends in economic, business or financial condition or trends as disproportionate adverse effect on such party, (2) changes in generally accepted accounting principles or regulatory accounting requirements generally affecting the banking or bank holding company businesses generally affecting the banking or bank holding company businesses, but not uniquely relating to such party, (3) changes in laws, regulations, or interpretations of have or regulatory accounting requirements generally affecting the banking or bank holding company businesses, but not uniquely relating to such party, (3) changes in laws, regulations, or interpretations of the transactions contemplated by the plan of merger or actions that are taken by the parties, consistent with the terms of the plan of merger, to consummate the transactions contemplated by the plan of mitter or actions including the engagement by the United States in hostilities, whether or not pursuant to the declaration of a national emerger or war, or the occurrence of any military or terrorist attack upon or within the United States, or (6) announcement of the plan of merger or the merger.
+With the exception of certain representations that must be true and correct in all material respects, no representation or warranty will be deemed untrue or incorrect as a consequence of the existence of any fact, circumstance or event unless that fact, circumstances or event inconsistent with any representation, has had or is reasonably likely to materially in the particumstances or event in the particum of the company making the representation to consummate the merger, or is materially adverse to the business, financial condition or results of operations of the company making the representation and its subsidiaries, taken as a whole.
+In determining whether any such materially adverse effect has occurred or is reasonably likely to occur, the parties will disregard effects resulting from (1) events, conditions or trends in economic, business or financial conditions generally or affecting the bank or bank holding company businesses generally (including changes in interest rates and changes in the markets for securities), except to the extent the event, condition or trend has a disproportionate adverse effect on such party, (2) changes in generally accepted accounting principles or regulatory accounting requirements generally affecting the banking or bank holding company businesses but not uniquely relating to such party, (3) changes in laws, regulations, or interpretations of laws or regulations generally affecting the banking or bank holding company businesses but not uniquely relating to such party, (4) actions or omissions of a party taken with the prior written consent of the other party in contemplation of the transactions contemplated by the United States, or any of its territories, possessions or diplomatic or consular offices or upon any military installation, equipment or personnel of the United States, or (6) announcement of the plan of merger or the merger.
 The representations and warranties in the plan of merger do not survive the effective time of the merger.